 GI WACAF was invited to participate in the virtual Coordination Meeting - International Maritime Partners in the Gulf of Guinea.
-The goal of the "Coordination Meeting - International Maritime Partners in the Gulf of Guinea" was to gather partners who are currently conducting actions in and around the maritime security domain in the Gulf of Guinea and exchange visions, best practices and experiences.
+The goal of this meeting was to gather partners who are currently conducting actions in and around the maritime security domain in the Gulf of Guinea and exchange visions, best practices and experiences.

-This year CRIMSON, the Monitoring and Evaluation Mechanism of the Critical Maritime Routes Programme (CMR), led the event, which constituted the occasion for participants to exchange on recent developments and respective plans of action in order to identify potential synergies and increase discussions.
+This year CRIMSON, the Monitoring and Evaluation Mechanism of the Critical Maritime Routes Programme (CMR), led the event, which constituted the occasion for participants to exchange on recent developments and respective plans of action in order to identify potential synergies and increase